FichrieFachrowi/TensorFlow_Fundamentals_1/README.md

 #### You can open this notebook in Google Colab, Visual Studio Code, or Pycharm.
 This notebook is intended for learning the fundamentals of Tensorflow for Machine Learning.

-# What we’re going to learned
+# What we will discover
 #### Introduction to tensors (creating tensors)Getting information from tensors (tensor attributes)
 #### Manipulating tensors (tensor operations)
 #### Tensors and NumPy